 The generated variant calling metrics are similar to the metrics computed by RTG vcfstats.
 Metrics are reported for each sample in multi sample VCF and gVCF files.
 Based on the run case, metrics are reported either as standard VARIANT CALLER or JOINT CALLER.
-Metrics are reported both for the raw (PREFILTER) and hard filtered (POSTFILTER) VCFs.
+Metrics are reported both for the raw (PREFILTER) and hard filtered (POSTFILTER) VCF file.

-PON (Panel of Normals) and COSMIC filtered variants are counted as though they are PASS variants in the POSTFILTER VCFs metrics, which may result in higher than expected variant counts in the POSTFILTER VCF metrics.
+PON (Panel of Normals) and COSMIC filtered variants are counted as PASS variants in the POSTFILTER VCF metrics.
+These PASS variants can cause higher than expected variant counts in the POSTFILTER VCF metrics.